ionoid/docs.ionoid.io/docs/projects.md

 ::: warning
 Please note that after editing the project settings, only newly added devices will inherite of these settings.
-To make the already deployed devices also inherite of these settings, you have to _deploy the project settings_ by clicking on the **Deploy settings** button that is present on the project details main page:
+To make the already deployed devices also inherite of these settings, you have to _redeploy the project settings_ by clicking on the **Redeploy project settings on all devices** button that is present on the project details main page:

 ![Redeploy Project Settings](/steps/redeploy_project_settings.png)